-By 1964, 34 Gloucester was owned by the Mifro Realty Trust.
-In August of 1964, it applied for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.
+In August of 1964, the Mifro Realty Trust applied for (and subsequently received) permission to convert 34 Gloucester from a single-family dwelling into a lodging house.

 In 1965, it was the Saint Philip Neri Student Residence.
 It moved to 11 Gloucester in about 1966.

-In 1966, Chamberlayne School and Chamberlayne Junior College acquired 29 Gloucester, 34 Gloucester, and 278–280–282 Commonwealth from the First Community Investment Company.
+On June 13, 1966, 34 Gloucester was acquired from First Community Investment by Chamberlayne School and Chamberlayne Junior College, located at 128 Commonwealth.
+At the same time, it also acquired 29 Gloucester, 211 Beacon, and 278–280–282 Commonwealth.
 Chamberlayne already owned 260–262–264–266–270–274–276 Commonwealth, which it had acquired earlier in the 1960s.

 Chamberlayne may have used 34 Gloucester as a dormitory; however, was shown as vacant in the 1967-1972 City Directories.

-In the mid-1970s, Chamberlayne went bankrupt and in June of 1975, it transferred 29 Gloucester, 34 Gloucester, and 278-280-282 Commonwealth to Bernard P. Rome of Newton, Trustee in Bankruptcy.
+Chamberlayne went bankrupt in the mid-1970s, and in June of 1975, it transferred 278-280-282 Commonwealth, 29 Gloucester, and 34 Gloucester to Bernard P. Rome, trustee in bankruptcy.

-In November of 1983, he applied for permission to cut doors between 34 Gloucester and 36 Gloucester (279A-279B Newbury) at the basement level and install a kitchen for use in conjunction with a restaurant to be located at the other property.
+In November of 1983, he applied for permission to cut doors between 34 Gloucester and 36 Gloucester (279-A Newbury) at the basement level and install a kitchen for use in conjunction with a restaurant to be located at the other property.
 The application was denied and his appeal was dismissed.

-The property changed hands, remaining a mixed residential and commercial building in 2014.
+The property changed hands, remaining a mixed residential and commercial building in 2017.